 This complication can be solved by cleaning the coils.
 Cleaning the condenser coils is often included in AC maintenance tune-ups, so make an appointment if you haven’t already this year.
-When you contact for air conditioner repairs, your HVAC expert can also conduct this service.
+Your HVAC expert can also conduct this service when you contact for air conditioner repairs.

 How Do I Lower the Humidity In My House With AC?

-Moisture higher than 60% can encourage dust mites to thrive, and if it rises above 70%, mold and mildew may develop.
+Moisture higher than 60% can encourage dust mites to thrive; if it rises above 70%, mold and mildew may develop.
 In addition, certain substances might aggravate allergies and asthma.
 Fortunately, you can reduce interior humidity by turning on your air conditioner.

 Switch The Fan To AUTO Mode

 Cold air is pumped in as the refrigerant coils in your air conditioner absorb heat and moisture.
 The moisture remains on the coils and gathers.
-The wetness will continue to be blasted back inside if the fan is turned on.
+If the fan is turned on, the wetness will continue to be blasted back inside.

 The air conditioner will turn off between cooling cycles when you set it to AUTO.
 So instead of contributing to the humidity level within your home, the condensation on the coils can be appropriately drained.

 Change The Fan’s Speed